 Cons or problems with Twitter login verification

-You need to enter code send my Twitter every time when you login, that’s annoying.
+You need to enter code send my Twitter every time when you login to your account, that can be annoying.
 And no trusted PC option which Google and Dropbox offers.
-Even more there is no “resend code” again option when you don’t receive the code.
-Though this security feature in early-stage I’d have used two-step login verification if those above mentioned annoyances were addressed.
+Even more, there is no “resend code” again option when you don’t receive the code.

 Disable or deactivate Twitter login verification